 The oven at Urban Crust

 Reviews by critics have always been favorable for Urban Crust, so I had high expectations for this pizza joint.
 The staff was extremely friendly and I was pleased to see that they had a lunch special that included an eight-inch one topping pizza, soup or salad, and a drink for $8.90.
 It seemed like a good value, so I ordered a pepperoni pizza, Caesar salad, and an iced tea.

-Within just a couple of minutes, I had my salad, tea, and some bread at my table.
+Within just a couple of minutes, I had my salad, tea, and some flatbread at my table.
 The salad had a Caesar dressing that was very light and it was covered in large pieces of shaved Parmesan cheese.
 The bread was served with a side of marinara sauce and an olive oil based dipping sauce that included several other herbs, chopped olives, and garlic.
-The salad was good, but the bread and dipping sauces were great!
+The salad was good and the bread and dipping sauces were a nice surprise.

 Bread and Dipping Sauces

 My pepperoni pizza arrived just as I was finishing my salad and flatbread.
 It was just the right size for a lunch that had already included a salad and bread.
 The pepperoni was delicious, but the mozzarella may have been some of the best I have ever had on a pizza.
 The crust was pretty typical of a wood-fired pizza joint, but it was cooked to perfection.